gdscigdtuw/Open-Source-Projects-and-Hackathons/README.md

   ### 4- Red Hat Open Source Contest [Link](https://research.redhat.com/red-hat-open-source-contest/)
   >-  ***Red Hat Open Source Contest*** is a competition for students during which we want to show students how easy it is to participate in open source         projects.
 Students can also get feedback on their code and get it included in a real project.
 By participating in the Red Hat Open Source Contest         students can win nice prizes.
 	 Exceptional participants may receive offers for an internship at Red Hat.
 The overall contest winner receives an e-shop coupon worth 10,000 CZK

  <br/>

-# <u> `March` </u>
+# <u> :bulb: `March` </u>

 ###  1- Codess [Link](https://www.codess.net/about-codess/)
    >- ***Codess*** is a community for female coders initiated by Microsoft and was established to explore ways to promote gender diversity in the engineering field.
 Since its inception in 2013 in London, Codess has been inspiring women in engineering and helping them achieve their professional goals.